privacyidea/simplesamlphp-module-privacyidea/docs/privacyidea.md

      * without having to press the button for the type.
      * Possible values are: 'otp', 'push', 'webauthn' or 'u2f'.
 Default is 'otp'.
      *
-     * NOTE: If the 'preferred_client_mode' is set on the server side, this option will be ignored.
+     * NOTE: If the 'preferred client mode' is set on the server side, this option will be ignored.
+     *
+     * Optional.
      */
     'preferredTokenType' => '',

     /**
      * Translation from privacyIDEA attribute names to the SAML attribute names.
      * Required.
      */
     'attributemap' => array(